swallowcamel/nancywiki/Hosting-Nancy-with-Suave.IO.md

 Nancy is a great choice for applications that want to run a lightweight HTTP server without the overhead of IIS.
 To do this, take the following steps.

-Create your paket.references file for a new F# Console App:
+Create your **paket.references** file for a new F# Console App:

 ```
 FSharp.Core
 Nancy.Owin
 ```

-Now, add an implementation to your console app:
+Run `paket install` and then; add an implementation to your console app:

 ``` fsharp
 namespace Suave.NancyFx